 - Lambton, Newcastle – Located 8 kilometres from the beach, Lambton property prices have been steadily increasing but still far more affordable than Sydney and other major centres.

 - Lake Macquarie, Newcastle – This area is very popular to property seekers, because of its proximity to the ocean as well as the Central Business District, which allows people who buy properties there can easily commute to and from work.

 Before buying a property, contact a Newcastle Residential Surveyor first

 Before buying a property, a complete land survey is valuable for property owners.
 This is a protection for the owner’s investment, whether it’s a small piece of land or a large subdivision.
 Surveys are also needed if one is securing a mortgage or a loan for the development.
 Land surveys from a Newcastle residential surveyor such as Geosurv, are imperative for property buyers to avoid future legal disputes.

 To determine the elevations or contour of your property, you need a detail or contour survey.
 This survey records all features, natural or man-made, such as boundaries, buildings, and vegetation within and next to your land.
-This survey is done by a Newcastle residential surveyor and is required before you can start on the design of your property.
+A Newcastle residential surveyor conducts it.
+It is required before you can start on the design of your property.

 Along with the contract of sale, you need to secure a building certificate.
-And to secure a building certificate, an identification survey is needed.
+And to secure a building certificate, you need an identification survey.
 A registered Newcastle residential surveyor conducts this type of survey to ensure that the property is clearly defined and has accurately established land boundaries.
 Apart from an identification survey, it is also important to hire a Newcastle residential surveyor to physically mark the corners of the property through a peg-out survey.

 With such an exciting future ahead, Newcastle has so much to offer with more affordable options for property buyers.
-With that said, it is best to hire a Newcastle residential surveyor first before making any purchase to ensure that your property will indeed become a good long-term investment.
+With that said, it’s best to hire a Newcastle residential surveyor first before making any purchase to ensure that your property will indeed become a good long-term investment.